zabbix/zabbix/templates/media/rocketchat/README.md

 This guide describes how to integrate Zabbix 5.0 installation with Rocket.Chat using the Zabbix webhook feature.
 This guide provides instructions on setting up a media type, a user and an action in Zabbix.<br>
 Please note that recovery and update operations are supported only for trigger-based events.<br>
-By default, all new alerts will be posted as messages with attachment card.
-Event updates and resolve messages will be added in thread of the first message.
+By default, all new alerts will be posted as messages with an attachment card.
+Event updates and resolve messages will be added in the thread of the first message.

 ## Setting up Rocket.Chat
 1\.
 Create a user for API or use an existing one.
 Make sure the user is able to post messages in the required channel.<br>